ginabeki/alx-system_engineering-devops/0x01-shell_permissions/README.md

-# File 0-iam_betty
+## File 0-iam_betty

-Create a script that switches the current user to the user betty.
+- Create a script that switches the current user to the user betty.
 - You should use exactly 8 characters for your command (+1 character for the new line)
 - You can assume that the user betty will exist when we will run your script

-# File 1-who_am_i
+## File 1-who_am_i

-Write a script that prints the effective username of the current user.
+- Write a script that prints the effective username of the current user.

+## File 2-groups
+Write a script that prints all the groups the current user is part of.